BEFORE THE YACHT CLUB

 The plan was for seven boats to be built named for the seven dwarfs of the Snow White story.
 Only four were actually built and used for racing.

-By 1952, the group of men were meeting at various bars in Christiansted for sociability such as the Jungle Casino off of Sunday Market now called Times Square and Joe Rosenau’s bar at the comer of Strand Street and Queen Cross streets (which became Frank’s Restaurant and was eventually destroyed by Hugo).
+By 1952, the group of men were meeting at various bars in Christiansted for sociability such as the Jungle Casino off of Sunday Market now called Times Square and Joe Rosenau’s bar at the corner of Strand Street and Queen Cross streets (which became Frank’s Restaurant and was eventually destroyed by Hugo).
 Anton Teytaud’s native sloop “Intrepid” and Joe Rosenau’s “North Star” competed against Bomba’s charter sloop in the waters between Christiansted and Buck Island.

 The Club’s facilities were established in a two-room apartment above the Cable Office (now Chase Manhattan Bank) on King Street next to the Scale House.
 The apartment had a spacious gallery overlooking the harbor, lunch was available, and to the joy of the group, restroom facilities were present.
 There were monthly meetings and the Club maintained an informal ambiance and was occasionally referred to as the “Cruzan Cruisin’ and Boozin’ Society.”